atBacon/Enigma-Machine/README.md

 Neither output 1 nor 2 are "more" or "less" encoded than the other, instead they are just encoded in different "directions" Taking one output from one, and then another from one, is like taking two steps in a single direction.
-But, then, by using an input from 2, it is like stepping in the oppsite direction
+But, then, by using an input from two, it is like stepping in the oppsite direction